jnamrani/SSL-Enabled-Secure-Communication-Model/README.md

 5. Observe the communication (exchange of messages) happening between the two.
 6. To test respective SOCKETS, use SocketTest.
 7. To analyse the Network Packets and observe SSL Handshake, use WireShark.

+__Installing and Using WIRESHARK__

+1. Install "WireShark" by executing the following command in Linux Terminal:-
+  * *sudo apt install wireshark-qt*
+2. Give the required permissions.
+3. Open WireShark using Terminal or Applications menu.
+4. Click *'Loopback: lo'* to apply filters in order to capture packets on a local machine. *(IP: 127.0.0.1)*
+5. Run SERVER program.
+When it starts listening, run the CLIENT-side program.
+6. Establish connection between the two.
+7. Observe the network packets being exchanged.